Become a StudyPortals member and get access to exclusive information, like scholarships and student reviews, related to your favourite programme!

 PhD supervision is carried out in four research groups:

-Design, manufacture and materials: focuses on the design, development, analysis and testing of novel materials, structures and processes.
+This focus of this group is design, development, analysis and testing of novel materials, structures and processes.
 Research addresses the design and manufacture techniques, processes and systems required to underpin the development and delivery of innovative materials and products, and much of the research is carried out with industrial partners.
-The group has close links with the Universitys Resource Centre for Innovation and Design (RCID) and hosts two major centres: the Gear Technology Centre (Design Unit), which is a British Gear Association Centre of Excellence, and the Newcastle Centre for Railway Research (NewRail).
+The group hosts two major centres: the Gear Technology Centre (Design Unit), which is a British Gear Association Centre of Excellence, and the Newcastle Centre for Railway Research (NewRail).
 Areas of specialist expertise include: processing and analysis of composite materials and structures; fundamental and applied research related to mechanical power transmissions and machine elements, especially gear systems; railway research, particularly rail freight and logistics, rail infrastructure, rail systems, and rail vehicles; and additive layer manufacturing (ALM), considering process and materials development, and the use of ALM in mass customisation applications.

-We offer the following modes of study for MPhil and PhD students: full-time supervised research projects; industry-based research; and part-time study.
+We offer the following modes of study for PhD students: full-time supervised research projects; industry-based research; and part-time study.

 For examples of recent research topics see our website.